 - 14 ounce bag Birdseye C&W Ultimate Southwest Blend

 - 10 ounce can mild enchilada sauce

-- 1 cup Daisy sour cream plus more for garnish
+- 1 cup sour cream plus more for garnish

-- 8 ounce bag Kraft Mexican Style Shredded Cheese
+- 8 ounce bag Mexican Style Shredded Cheese

 - 8 flour tortillas soft taco size, cut into squares